Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Keyboard arrows navigation (validate with space)
   - Simple notification system
   - Partial French localization
-  - ~~Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)~~ [for the last commits I didn't take the time to actually add each text in the string table]
+  - ~~Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)~~ [it's not the case anymore, only strings from the earlier versions are in a single string table.
+I will later replace it to only use string table for repetitive texts like "Yes", "No", "Apply", etc.]
   - Practically no canvas panel is used, so the performances are pretty good since canvas panels have high performance demands
   - Easy integration in your own project.
 For more informations, check out the [Wiki](https://github.com/Adriwin06/Ultimate-UE5-CommonUI-Full-Game-Menu-System/wiki/Integrate-to-your-own-project)